Medford's Anderson improves score at state golf

-BURNEYVILLE — Medford’s Skyler Anderson improved on her score from Wednesday in the final round of the Class 2A girls golf tournament at Falconhead Thursday.
+BURNEYVILLE, Okla. — Medford’s Skyler Anderson improved on her score from Wednesday in the final round of the Class 2A girls golf tournament at Falconhead Thursday, May 4, 2023.

 Anderson shot a 111 for a two-day score of 224.